Milwaukee fish fry guide

 5715 N. Bayshore Dr., Glendale, (414) 967-9790

-Located in the center courtyard of Bayshore Town Center, Devon's serves fish everyday of the week.
-But their specialty Friday fish fry offers a fresh (never frozen) haddock with coleslaw, french fries and a mango tartar sauce.
+Located in the center courtyard of Bayshore Town Center, Devon serves fish everyday of the week.
+But its specialty Friday fish fry offers a fresh (never frozen) haddock with coleslaw, french fries and a mango tartar sauce.
 It also comes with a cup of soup or side salad.

 110 Wisconsin Ave., West Bend, (262) 338-1195

 Dublin's Friday fish fry includes a number of daily specials ranging from walleye to striped bass.
-But, they also have traditional beer-battered cod and chips served up with a side of coleslaw.
-Friday fish fry specials are 4 to 10 p.m.
+But, it also has traditional beer-battered cod and chips served with a side of coleslaw.
+Friday fish fry specials are available from 4 to 10 p.m.

 Hubbard Park Lodge